og-bebush/bebushwow/guides/README.md

 This document will cover overall guides for the game.

-For guides about roles & classes refer to directories above or [Tables of contents](#table-of-contents) below
+For guides about roles & classes refer to directories above or [Tables of contents](#table-of-contents) below.

 ## Table of contents